n3m3s7s/sharpief/README.md

 FLAGS
-  -E, --extractAfter=<value>   a JSON object to pass manipulations to Sharp.js 'extract' method, AFTER resize -a, --animated               Do not remove animation layers -b, --blur=<value>           Number between 1-100 to set bluriness of the output image.
+  -E, --extractAfter=<value>   a JSON object to pass manipulations to Sharp.js 'extract' method, AFTER resize -M, --median=<value>         Number between 3-5 to apply median filter to the output image.
+Default: 0 (disabled) -a, --animated               Do not remove animation layers -b, --blur=<value>           Number between 1-100 to set bluriness of the output image.
 Default: 0 (disabled) -e, --extractBefore=<value>  a JSON object to pass manipulations to Sharp.js 'extract' method, BEFORE resize